 Plenty of people want an old-school-style telescope that’ll look nice in their bedroom or living room and stay put.
 But if you’re a fan of the great outdoors, or live in a city and can’t see great views because there’s just too much light pollution, you’re going to need a telescope that likes to travel along with you.
 Luckily, Celestron has a light and portable telescope called the Travelscope 70, which is lightweight, mobile and even comes with its own backpack making it perfect for travelling, hiking and any other kind of outdoorsy adventure.
 Of course packing optical tech into a smaller, lighter frame is going to mean a slightly less premium experience when it comes to the quality of the tripod and lenses, as well as magnification.
 But for the price, it’s ideal for beginners, travellers and even kids who you’re not sure are likely to keep their new hobby up for long.

-This Celestron is a very capable reflector telescope that has a sturdy, fairly large build.
+The Celestron AstroMaster 130EQ is a very capable reflector telescope that has a sturdy, fairly large build.
 But despite its solid design and stability, you don’t need tools to set it up – and, it’s easy to pack away for taking camping or to stargazing events.
-It has everything you need to get started, including a 10mm and 20mm eyepiece, a StarPointer red dot finderscope and free astronomy software to teach you the basics.
+It has everything you need to get started: a 10mm and 20mm eyepiece, a StarPointer red dot finderscope and free astronomy software to teach you the basics.
 The telescope has an Equatorial Mount, which allows you to track objects smoothly as they move across the sky, providing bright, clear images of the Moon, planets, star clusters, and much, much more.
+On the down-side, higher powered eyepieces than the ones provided would be a distinct advantage.

-The Celestron 76mm Firstscope has long been one of our favourite telescopes for beginners, with its lightweight, tabletop design, which makes it the best choice for kids or anyone else who might struggle with a larger scope on a tripod.
-This year, the Firstscope has been redesigned for the 50th anniversary of the Moon landings.
-Now it features a Moon design on the side, as well as commemorative coins and an astronomy book all about the Moon and how to spot the 50 most interesting things on the lunar surface.
-This is a Dobsonian-style telescope with a 76mm aperture reflector optical tube attached, which makes navigating the night sky really easy, all you have to do is point the tube and take a look.
+The Celestron 76mm Firstscope is another strong choice for beginners.
+While more experienced users will want a scope with a bit more poke, this lightweight, tabletop design is a great choice for kids or anyone else who might struggle with a larger scope on a tripod.
+It's a Dobsonian-style telescope with a 76mm aperture reflector optical tube attached, which makes navigating the night sky really easy, all you have to do is point the tube and take a look.
+Be aware you're just getting the basics here – there's no finder scope provided to aid navigation further.

 In short, all we know is that in the current climate, it's hard to predict when and if we'll see deals on telescopes.
 We'll be keeping a close eye out for any price drops that do occur, and our dedicated tool will pull in all the cheapest prices on the products in our ranking at all times, so you can be sure you're not overpaying.